20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 6-16 | Trip length: 7-10 days | Budget: $6,000-$10,000

-Tokyo is the destination that rewires how kids think about the world.
-Everything is different — the food, the trains, the toilets, the vending machines, the sheer density of sensory input.
-And Japan is one of the most child-friendly cultures on earth.
-Restaurant staff bring children coloring supplies without being asked.
-Train conductors wave at kids.
-Strangers help families navigate the subway.
+Tokyo rewires how kids think about the world.
+Everything is different — the food, the trains, the toilets, the vending machines, the density of sensory input.
+Japan is one of the most child-friendly cultures on earth: restaurant staff bring children coloring supplies without being asked, train conductors wave at kids, strangers help families on the subway.

 Tokyo Disneyland and DisneySea are arguably the best Disney parks in the world (Japanese precision applied to Disney operations).
-The bullet train (shinkansen) thrills kids in a way that no domestic train can.
-Shibuya Crossing, Harajuku's Takeshita Street, and the digital art museums (teamLab Borderless) give older kids content they'll actually post.
-For younger ones, Ueno Zoo and the cup noodle museum in Yokohama hit the right notes.
+The shinkansen (bullet train) thrills kids in a way no domestic train can.
+Shibuya Crossing, Harajuku's Takeshita Street, and the digital-art museums (teamLab Borderless) give older kids content they'll post.
+For younger ones, Ueno Zoo and the cup-noodle museum in Yokohama hit the right notes.
 The yen's exchange rate makes Japan more affordable than it was five years ago.

 Our Japan first-timer family guide covers rail passes, cultural tips, and a Tokyo-Kyoto itinerary.